 On this page

 The Spring 2021 semester will follow a similar process as seen this past fall.
 In-person, on-campus events will be restricted at the start of the semester and will reopen with a gradual approach to help limit any potential exposure or spread of the virus early in the semester.
 Our goal is to hold some smaller-scale, in-person programming as the semester progresses and changes to the restrictions will be reviewed throughout the semester.
-All updates for campus events will be announced in late January.
+The next phase of capacity for in-person, on-campus events will increase on March 22, 2021.

 Student Clubs and Other Engagement Opportunities

 Our goal is to have additional in-person hybrid opportunities for the student programs, academic activities and staff meetings.
 We will continue to review the progress and future changes to the restrictions will be reviewed throughout the remainder of the Spring semester.

 We use the safety standards established by Massachusetts as a guideline to determine the in-person, on-campus capacities for events.
 The current safety standards will be reviewed throughout the semester as guidelines are updated and changed.

 All events, whether grab-and-go, virtual and/or in-person, must be submitted through the 25Live online scheduling system for approval through Conference & Event Services.